capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 ##  Overview

-This document describes the approach for handling the TypeInstances (artifacts) between different Voltron components.
+This document describes the approach for handling the TypeInstances (artifacts) between different Capact components.

 <!-- toc -->